rhmaxdotorg/pulsechain-validator/README.md

 After you download the code, you may need to `chmod +x *.sh` to make all the scripts executable and able to run on the system.

 **To simply install the validator software**, use [pulsechain-validator-setup.sh](https://github.com/rhmaxdotorg/pulsechain-validator/blob/main/pulsechain-validator-setup.sh).
 All the other scripts are just extra bells and whistles to support more features and maintenance.
+See this [video](https://www.youtube.com/watch?v=MSdf74CjF10) for a quick demo of how to run the script.

 **Once you’re finished running the setup script, go to [AFTER RUNNING THE SCRIPT](#after-running-the-script) section to complete the process and get your validator on the network.**